Is the website displaying in the correct language? Please confirm or select a different language.

 What Is Livestock Shrinkage and Why Is It Important?

-What is shrink?
+What is Livestock Shrink?

-When selling livestock, shrink is very similar.
-Cattle leave the seller at a certain weight and arrive at the destination weighing less.
-Depending on travel distance, weather and other stress factors, animals can lose significant weight during transport.
-Sometimes even up to 8% of their weight.
+The term “shrink” is used in many industries, but within livestock, shrink refers to animal weight loss during transportation.
+Depending on travel distance, holding corrals, handling, weather and other stress factors, animals can lose significant weight during transport—sometimes even up to 8% of their weight.